briansingh/briansingh.github.io/containerization crash course.md

     app: io # this need to match spec -> selector -> matchLabels used in the deployment
   ports:
   - protocol: TCP
-    port: 8085 # this is the port for other in the cluster to talk to me
+    port: 8085 # this is the port for others in the cluster to talk to me
     targetPort: 80 # this is the port from the deployment and what the pods are exposed on
 ```
 8) Create a new file `ingress.yaml` under `k8s` and add the following content